JessicaBehrens/MH_Paramater_Estimation-3MPEA_Crystallization/README.md

 This code is used to generate the results presented in

-Moving Horizon Parameter Estimation for an Enzyme Catalyzed Transamination Reaction with Integrated Product Removal - M.Sc.
-Jessica Behrens, M.Sc.
-Sven Tiedemann, M.Sc.
-Tom Kunde, Prof. Dr. Jan von Langermann  and Prof. Dr.-Ing.
-Achim Kienle
+Moving Horizon Parameter Estimation for an Enzyme Catalyzed Transamination Reaction with Integrated Product Removal - Jessica Behrens, Sven Tiedemann, Tom Kunde, Jan von Langermann, Achim Kienle

 For more information please refer to the paper [link will follow]().
 The code is structured as follows: